jansenfs/jansenfs/README.md

 ### Hi there 👋

+### Welcome to my GitHub page.
+I'm an MSc student in chemical and materials engineering (process control), University of Alberta.
+I am currently working on process modeling for oil sands bitumen extraction and reinforcement learning-based process control and optimization.

 <!--
 **jansenfs/jansenfs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.